Ventto/pug/README.md

 * [ ] Pre-install, selecting package-list-Gists to generate (pacman or aur or both).
 * [ ] Once triggered, you can choice to do not apply change on Gists.
-* [ ] Avoiding a Gist revision if there is no modification in the package list.
+* [x] Avoiding a Gist revision when updating only known packages.